jlramosr/code-challenge/README.md

 ## Pieces of advice

-We will love to receive your code, even if you are not interested in working at Billin 😜.
-We will like your app if:

 * You follow clean coding practices
 * You test all the app ([Jest](https://facebook.github.io/jest/) is configured)
 * You use git properly
 * You think about the UX a little bit

-Let us know if you have any question or feedback.

 Hope to see your code soon!